wp-plugins/nk-google-analytics/readme.txt

 Yes.

+= There is an option to ignore users by role? =

+Yes.

 = What does "NK Google Analytics Status" option do? =

 This option can "turn off" the plugin, if is set to "on" the plugin will print tracking code in the web page, if not, the plugin will not insert the tracking code.